 STATEMENT OF ACTIVITIES

-We will also encourage Canadian classrooms to develop a supportive relationship with other classrooms by having them hold fund-raising events (these could take the form of bake sales, pep rallies, sales of cards/jewellery produced by their peers in developing countries and numerous other student-run events) to help bring greatly needed resources to their peers in other countries.
+We also encourage Canadian classrooms to develop a supportive relationship with other classrooms by having them hold fund-raising events (these could take the form of bake sales, pep rallies, sales of cards/jewelry produced by their peers in developing countries and numerous other student-run events) to help bring greatly needed resources to their peers in other countries.
 There are endless opportunities for growth and learning that can be realized through these global bonds that are developed between teachers, students and their peers.

 5. Education Beyond Borders will actively seek funding as follows: